-When a partial call-in is required (ie. all operators are not required or a number of employees are already at work on their regular shift) the call-in procedure will be rotational amongst the regular operators or wingpersons in the patrol area.
+When a partial call-in coverage of plow or salt routes is required (ie. all operators are not required or a number of employees are already at work on their regular shift) the regular operator(s) shall be called first and should they not be available then the alternate/wingperson shall be called, for the number of vehicles required.
+The selection shall be made on a rotating basis according to the yard.

-iv) An "overtime" list shall be made up of those employees in each yard (Heidelberg Yard, Philipsburg Yard, Central Yard and North Dumfries Yard) wishing to be called for overtime other than winter operations (road plowing, salting and sanding) and specialty vehicles.
-The list shall be signed by May 1st for the summer season and November 1st of each year for the winter season.
-Overtime shall be offered on a rotating basis according to the list initially by seniority.
+Overtime lists shall be made up of those employees in each yard of those employees wanting to be called-in for overtime to other yards for winter operations.
+The list shall be signed before the commencement of winter operations.
+Overtime shall be offered on a rotating basis according to the lists.